Heat-health alert for East of England

 • ECC has primarily an influencing and enabling role in the provision of specialist or general needs housing.
 Joint working with the 12 District, Borough and City housing and planning authorities and housing providers is essential.

-• Development of specialist accommodation in the current economic climate and without robust data on what future demand will be can be particularly challenging.
+• Development of specialist accommodation in the current economic climate and without robust data on what future demand will be particularly challenging.
 This has led to a decreasing number of specialist developers and developers being more risk adverse.

 • Access to general needs housing to enable adults to move on from supported living schemes continues to be a key challenge and can impede an individual’s ability to maximise their independence as well as impeding the ability to make best use of supported living schemes.
 This is particularly the case for people with mental ill health.